Interfaces + Open Design / Foundation

 01

 Start with this video's job: This video explains the three-piece free local AI stack — Ollama as the OpenAI-API-compatible inference engine, Open WebUI as the browser chat front end, and quantized GGUF models — and why quantization plus mixture-of-experts lets a 32B model like Qwen's run on a $599 Mac mini, closing with the honest break-even math on when local hardware beats cloud subscriptions.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:35, where the video says: “and starts answering.
 That's it.
 The second is Open WebUI.
 Ollama by itself is a terminal.
 Open WebUI is the face, a browser chat window that looks and behaves almost exactly like the paid assistant you already use.”

 02